Search

 • Diesel Truck Preventative Maintenance

-3. Assess the School’s Reputation
+4. Assess the Diesel Mechanic School’s Reputation

 Some of these brands also provide UTI’s core diesel mechanic program with the vehicles, tools and equipment students will likely see in the field.

 However, the diesel mechanic education program isn’t the only one with industry relationships.
-UTI has relationships with manufacturers of more than 35 brands to help students in a number of programs prepare for careers after graduation.
+UTI has relationships with manufacturers of more than 35 brands to help students in a number of programs prepare for careers after graduation.1

-4. Research Career Services Offered
+5. Research Career Services Offered

 UTI also employs experienced career advisors who support students from the moment they enroll.
-You can lean on career advisors to help you find a flexible, part-time job while you’re in school, and advisors can also help graduates locate employment opportunities upon completion of a program.
+You can lean on career advisors to help you find a flexible, part-time job while you’re in school, and advisors can also help graduates locate employment opportunities upon completion of a program.1

-5. Consider Financial Aid Options
+6. Look into Financial Aid Options

 UTI offers a variety of grants and scholarships to help qualifying students cover some of their educational expenses.
 This year alone, we have more than $15 million in scholarships and grants available to students who qualify.10